sensebox/books/edu/en/projects/traffic_light.md

 # Traffic light

 ## Goal
-We will simulate a traffic light which will be startable from a button.
+We will simulate a traffic light which can be started using a button.

 ## Materials
-* Arduino Uno with Breadboard
 * Red LED
 * Yellow LED
 * Green LED
 * 3x 470Ω resistor
-* button
+* Button
 * 10kΩ resistor